 On November 30, 2024, we entered into a sixth amendment to the credit agreement with Wells Fargo Bank, N.A. dated March 1, 2018, as amended, and also executed a revolving line of credit note pursuant to the amendment.
-The revolving line of credit note replaces the existing note that expired by its terms on November 30, 2024.
+The revolving line of credit note replaced the then-existing note that expired by its terms on November 30, 2024.
 Under the terms of this amendment and the revolving line of credit note, we may borrow up to \$7,500 from time to time up to November 30, 2025, at an interest rate equal to (a) the daily simple secured overnight financing rate plus 2.0%, or if unavailable, (b) the prime rate, in each case as determined by the bank.
 The line of credit has an unused commitment fee of 0.35% of the available loan amount, payable on a quarterly basis.
 Amounts may be repaid and reborrowed during the term of the note.
 Accrued interest is payable on the first day of each month and the outstanding principal balance and remaining interest are due and payable on November 30, 2025.
+See Note 1 - Summary of Significant Accounting Policies - Subsequent Events for further details.